nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ![](images/ExpenseSequenceDiagram.png)

-When `CommandExecutor` calls the `executeCreateExpense()` function, the open trip will be retrieved, and an expense will be intialized.
+When `CommandExecutor` calls the `executeCreateExpense()` function, the open trip will be retrieved, and an expense will be initialized.
 During the initialization fo a new `Expense`, the amount spent for the expense is set using `setAmountSpent()`, the category is set using `setCategory` and the date of the `Expense` is being prompted using `promptDate()`.